 \section{Introduction}

+This paper is concerned with the connection between two aspects of the structure of a 4-regular graph $F$: partitions of the edge set $E(F)$ into circuits, and interlacement of vertices with respect to Euler systems of $F$.
+We begin our discussion by reviewing some relevant background and terminology.

-The graphs in this paper are multigraphs; loops and parallels are allowed.
-The open neighborhood of a vertex $v$ is denoted $N(v)$; $v\notin N(v)$ whether or not $v$ is looped.
-In order to make sure that every edge has two distinct orientations it is convenient to think of an edge as consisting of two distinct half-edges, each incident on one vertex; a direction is given by designating one half-edge as initial and the other as terminal.
+The graphs we consider are unoriented multigraphs; loops and parallel edges are allowed.
+We think of every edge as consisting of two distinct half-edges, each half-edge incident on one vertex.
 The degree of a vertex is the number of incident half-edges, and a $d$-regular graph is one whose vertices all have degree $d$.